okan87/CSS-Recap-Demo/README.md

 # CSS-Recap-Demo
-This project is made to learn to use collectors, position, rem
+This project is made to learn to use collectors, positions, rems.

 [Click to see the orjinal version of the web page.](https://css-recap.netlify.app/#)